wrspada02/wrspada02/README.md

 About myself:
 I'm 19 years old, Brazilian, living in Bragança Paulista inside São Paulo.
 <br/>
-I love understanding how the things works.
+I love to understand as the things works.

 <div align="center">
   <a href="https://github.com/wrspada02">